Home » Common Forms of Tendinitis: A Quick Guide

 Common Forms of Tendinitis: A Quick Guide

-For the purposes of this article we’re going to confine the discussion to the most common forms of the condition and its causes but it should be noted that, while tendinitis most often results from repetitive stress, that is not the only possible cause.
+For this article, we’re going to confine the discussion to the most common forms of the condition and its causes but it should be noted that, while tendinitis most often results from repetitive stress, that is not the only possible cause.
 Some other possible triggers include:

 Because it most often involves the inflammation of a joint, tendinitis is sometimes mistaken for arthritis and vice versa.
 Therefore it is important to get a proper medical diagnosis before embarking on a treatment regimen.